UKradioastro/UKRAA_PicoMuon/README.md

 Set of Python code to run on a RPi4/5 to get, process and present data from the UKRAA PicoMuon detector

-I have written this software to suit my set-up, feel free use as you see fit.
+I have written this software to suit my set-up, feel free to use as you see fit.

 ## Table of Contents